szysagittarius/DesignPrinciplesWorkShop/DesignPrinciples-Solid/OpenClose.md

 ```

-> **Note:**
-> We will revert our Calculator class back.
+We will revert our Calculator class back.
-> We will create a new interface named CustomerProfile.
+We will create a new interface named CustomerProfile.
-> - The interface defines only one method: isLoyalCustomer
+- The interface defines only one method: isLoyalCustomer
-> - We will make both our customerprofile classes implement this common interface.
+- We will make both our customerprofile classes implement this common interface.

 Now in the Calculator class, we'll change the method argument.
 - Instead of a HealthInsuranceCustomerProfile, we will make it CustomerProfile.